 Text Resizing Tips

-Tips for making sure people can resize the text on your website with content becoming lost or obscured.
+Tips for making sure users of your website can resize the text without content becoming lost or obscured.

 Developer tools to help check web accessibility

 Three tips for using the web developer toolbar to help check for accessibility issues on your website.

 Movement on a website: 5 things to consider

 Websites are all about getting people to find and interact with content as quickly as possible.
 But how do you encourage people to engage with certain pieces of content above others?
 Some websites choose to do this by adding movement to the content.